prescriptive-analytics/challenge-docs/docs/api.rst

 ``get_region_contained_man()``:

-- Return: a dictionary with area id as the key, and the list of manID who live in this area as the value
+- Return: a dictionary with all area id as the keys, and the list of manID who live in this area as the value

 ``get_region_infected_cnt(areaID)``: